jacquemv/orthogonalstreamlines/README.md

 ### Objective

-The aim of this python package is to generate a surface mesh composed of interconnected cables constructed from streamlines parallel or orthogonal to a given orientation field on the surface.
-The target application is the simulation of electrical propagation in a cardiac tissue (the left atrium in the figure above) [1].
+The aim of this python package is to generate a surface mesh composed of interconnected cables constructed from evenly-spaced streamlines parallel and orthogonal to a given orientation field on the surface (an oriented manifold).
+The lengths of the edges in the resulting mesh generally vary between 0.7 and 1.4 times the target resolution (dx).
+The application that motivated this developement is the simulation of electrical propagation in a cardiac tissue (the figure above shows a left atrium) [1].

 The algorithm and its applications are discussed in our paper [2].
 The implementation relies on our evenly-spaced streamline generation method [3] available on github ([evenlyspacedstreamlines](https://github.com/jacquemv/evenlyspacedstreamlines)).